RosalynS78/loveCars/README.md

 *notes
-diff. between react and bootstrap bootstrap - template-based front-en framework that provides ready-made templates for building applications.(css library) react - component-based framework(for more complex, interactive app. with dynamic gui)
+diff. between react and bootstrap bootstrap - template-based front-end framework that provides ready-made templates for building applications.(css library) react - component-based framework(for more complex, interactive app. with dynamic gui)